pick-cee/pick-cee/README.md

 ◾ 🔭 I am currently learning Python and Django and trying to incorporate these technologies into my stack.

-◾ 🌱 I am currently learning Blockchain development.
+◾ 🌱 I am intrigued by the idea of Web3 and actively learning Smart contract development with solidity

 ◾ 📫 How to reach me: akinloluwaolumuyide@gmail.com, +2348186513024.